HeQiang97/SimulationNumericalExample/README.md

- Numericalexamplemain.m is the main function.
+ NumericalExamplemain.m is the main function.
 As long as you run the function, no other operations are required.